you-dont-need/You-Dont-Need-Loops/readme.md

 This code is very clear and performs well, but we've entirely lost modularity.
 In this case, the code is very short, so we don't give the compromise a second thought.
 But at a larger scale, this kind of manual optimization reduces code reuse and makes components more complex.
 Code becomes harder to understand, and harder to test for correctness.

-But what about the performance of recursions?

-In tail recursion, you perform your calculations first, and then you execute the recursive call, passing the results of your current step to the next recursive step.
-This results in the last statement being in the form of (return (recursive-function params)).
-Basically, the return value of any given recursive step is the same as the return value of the next recursive call.
-The consequence of this is that once you are ready to perform your next recursive step, you don't need the current stack frame anymore.

 ## Higher-order functions

 Let's define reduce first. *NOTE*: `reduce` was originally defined using recursion technique (which immediately avoids off-by-one error and state).
 Since only Safari supports it will cause stack overflow in most JavaScript environments.
 Using a loop is a good compromise here.